 The Medical Assistant AAS degree will prepare individuals for entry-level positions requiring the cognitive, psychomotor, and affective skills necessary for performing general administrative (front office) and clinical (back office) skills in ambulatory healthcare settings including physician's offices, clinics, and urgent care centers.
-Credit Hours Required: 60

-- A. Foundation Studies (12 credits) - 1.
-College Composition or Applied Communication Credits: 6 - Note: For College Composition or Applied Communication choose from the approved options except COM 134, which will be applied to Program Requirements (below). - 2.
-Numeracy (Quantitative Literacy) Credits: 3 - 3.
-Critical Thinking Credits: 3 - B. Area Studies (7 credits) - 1.
-BIO 181 or BIO 156 (Physical & Biological Science) Credits: 4 - 2.
-Behavioral or Social Science Credits: 3
+- College Composition or Applied Communication Credits: 6 Note: For College Composition or Applied Communication choose from the approved options except COM 134, which will be applied to Program Requirements (below). - Mathematics Credits: 3 - BIO 181 General Biology I Or BIO 156 Human Biology for Allied Health (Physical and Biological Science) Credits: 4 - Arts and Humanities AND/OR Social and Behavioral Science Credits: 61